 As a DGAF Mom my whole thing is choosing the fucks I want to give in my entire life and that definitely came into play when I was in labor and choosing the kind of birth I wanted to have.

 I knew two things.

 1) I would love to have an unmedicated natural childbirth.

-2) If there was any risk to me or my baby if I continued into labor and that wasn’t happening I was very willing to abort.
+2) If there was any risk to me or my baby if I continued into labor and natural birth wasn’t happening, I was very willing to abort.